ydz-one/movie-recommender/README_milestone3.txt

 directly communicates with.
 It receives user requests from UserInterface and accesses user and movie data from DataManager to run the prediction and recommendation algorithms.
-To compute similarity between users, we have set up a strategy design pattern to allow a concerete implementation of the SimilarityAlgorithm to be selected on the fly.
+To compute similarity between users, we have set up a strategy design pattern to allow a concrete implementation of the SimilarityAlgorithm to be selected on the fly.

 The interface SimilarityAlgorithm contains one method: execute(User u, User v).